wendlingd/Yet-Another-508-HTML-Checklist/README.md

 1. Support accessibility testers AND the authors who are submitting work, through a self-service testing resource
 2. Multiple testers should use the same enforced "floor" of testing procedures, to be consistent across the enterprise
 3. Tell the web content author exactly what the first ~2 problems are, and then tell them to run this checklist themselves before re-submitting
-4. Implement BOTH the test procedures AND remediation advice; send the "Just-in-time" advice to the author as you turn the file(s) back for more work - within the CMS or in email
+4. Show BOTH sides of this work - the test procedures AND the remediation advice; send the "Just-in-time" advice to the author as you turn the file(s) back for more work - within the CMS or in email
+5. Order procedures to FIRST cover the most common errors by the content authors/novice testers (the organization's subject matter experts); other staff, being more familiar with accessibility, will rely on this tool less
-5. Don't use a database.
-By not using a database the checklist can be used as one page on an intranet or even one page loaded into the browser from disk - interactivity without a complex back end.
+6. Don't use a database.
+This Minimum Viable Product (MVP) does not use a database so the checklist can be used as one page on an intranet or even one page loaded into the browser from disk - interactivity without back-end complexity; anyone can run it with minimal set-up.

 ## Long-term impacts (we hope) ##
 1. Novice testers solve their problems today and get their content posted